What's safe to eat?

 Are there other guidelines for seafood during pregnancy?

 - Avoid large, predatory fish.
 To reduce your exposure to mercury, don't eat shark, swordfish, king mackerel or tilefish.

-- Avoid uncooked fish and shellfish.
-To avoid ingesting harmful bacteria or viruses, avoid uncooked fish and shellfish, including sushi, sashimi and refrigerated uncooked seafood labeled nova style, lox, kippered, smoked or jerky.
+- Skip uncooked fish and shellfish.
+To avoid harmful bacteria or viruses, don't eat uncooked fish and shellfish, including oysters, sushi, sashimi and refrigerated uncooked seafood labeled nova style, lox, kippered, smoked or jerky.

 - Understand local fish advisories.
 If you eat fish from local waters, pay attention to local advisories.
-If advice isn't available, limit fish from local waters to 6 ounces (170 grams) a week and don't eat other fish that week.
+If advice isn't available, limit fish from local waters to 6 ounces (170 grams) a week.